Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/technical-notes.md

 - the temporary bottom-right coordinates are removed
 - the sign returns to ordinary normalized sign text

-So normalization depends on geometry that is computed during preprocessing, not stored directly in the sign.
+So normalization depends on spatial measurements that are computed during preprocessing, not stored directly in the sign.

 ## VII.
 Main technical areas